JayThomason/config/README.md

 machines, for example on Amazon AWS.
 It assumes that the configuring user has admin privileges (ie. the user can use the sudo command).

-Config installs git, configures zsh, and configures vim.
+Config installs git, configures zsh with syntax-highlighting and a custom theme, and configures vim.

 To begin configuration, use